savitha91/UnstructuredData_Spark/README.md

 1. Start hive server (hive --service metastore &)
 2. Modify the paths of movie.dat,parquet file location in the main.py
 3. Download main.py, utilFunc.py and submitCommand.txt
-4. In the VM where Hadoop environment is setup, execute the spark-submit command present in submitCommand.txt
+4. In the VM where Hadoop environment is setup, execute the spark-submit command present in submitCommand.txt.
+Here, Spark is execute in local mode
 5. In the hive CLI, execute "select * from moviesTable", to check the preprocessed movies dataset

+##### TODO : SQOOP export command issues to be fixed